by ProcureDeskLast Updated : Jan-01-2021

-For example, if you set up a process that every purchase has to be approved by the Department Director, then that might not be the most efficient use of their time.
+For example, if you set up a process in which every purchase has to be approved by the department’s Director, then that might not be the most efficient use of their time.

-The other factor to consider while setting up approval is that the higher you go for approval, the less attention is paid to the details.
+The other factor to consider while setting up approval is that the higher you get approval, the less attention is paid to the details.

 So here is what we suggest on approvals